Last Updated on by Talita

 It’s possible to buy a combo ticket that gets you into all three sanctuaries.
 All three sanctuaries are non-profits maintained through sustainable ecotourism.
 So, I made a point to visit all three to support the cause.

 This is important because all the animals in the sanctuaries were rescued from zoos, illegal breeders (who bred them as pets), and laboratories.
-In other words, these sanctuaries are giving their animals a new chance to live in peace.
+In other words, these sanctuaries are giving their animals a new chance to live in peace and promoting ethical encounters with animals along the Garden Route.

 Beyond Jukani, there is another sanctuary dedicated to felines in The Crags called Tenikwa Wildlife Rehabilitation & Awareness Centre.
 The center has conservation programs dedicated to the felines of Africa and hosts birds of different species.
 They also have a hospital specialized in jungle wildlife where they help rescued animals with the goal of releasing them back into the wild.
 When it’s not possible for these animals to return to the wild, they stay in Tenikwa for care.